The 6 Best Wet Cat Food Brands with Ratings & Reviews for 2019

 The ingredient list for this food is short.

 And that's fantastic news.

 It means that this food gets most of the vital nutrients that cats need (vitamins and minerals) from the actual whole-food ingredients, like chicken heart, venison kidney, venison liver, and New Zealand green mussels.

-So many foods have an absolutely massive list of ingredients, including a long list of added vitamins and minerals.
+So many foods have a massive list of ingredients, including a long list of added vitamins and minerals.

 While Feline Natural does include 9 additional vitamins and minerals, it's a LOT better than the 18+ that most other companies have to add.

 Cats will digest and absorb the nutrients in whole food much better than added synthetic vitamins and minerals.